Lisa Groulx, Executive Director

 Cheryl Jackson, Hawai’i Island Program Director

-Cheryl L. Jackson has been the Hawai’i Island Program Director since September 2014.
+Cheryl L. Jackson started out as the VCM Clinical Supervisor in 2014.
+Thereafter, she became the Hawai’i Island Program Director in 2016.
 She is a licensed social worker in the State of Hawai’i.
 Cheryl has a Bachelor of Arts in Psychology from Oregon State University, and a Masters of Social Work from Portland State University.
-Cheryl has 10 years of experience working for Child Welfare in the State of Oregon and also worked for 2 years at the Portland State University Child Welfare Partnership where she trained Child Welfare workers across Oregon.
+Cheryl has over 10 years of experience working for Child Welfare in the State of Oregon and also worked for 2 years at the Portland State University Child Welfare Partnership where she trained Child Welfare workers across Oregon.
 Upon moving to Hawai’i in 2006, Cheryl worked in Early Intervention for 8 years before joining PARENTS, Inc. and returning to her roots of working in the arena of child abuse & neglect.
 Cheryl enjoys the outdoors and volunteering in the community.
 Some of her volunteering includes work with the Friends of Hawaii Volcanoes National Park, the annual ocean count with the Hawaiian Islands Humpback Whale Sanctuary, and (when available) Hawaiian Monk Seal Response with the Hilo Marine Mammal Response Network.

 To connect with Cheryl, please feel free to email her at email@example.com, or call her at (808) 294-7784.